nikitinprior/dcpp/README.md

 # Decompilation results

 The C preprocessor, which is part of the Hi-Tech C compiler v3.09, uses the cpp.c program code written by John F. Raiser in July/August 1987.
 The Hi-Tech C preprocessor uses almost all the functions and variables of the source program.
 The source program has been adapted to process the C language source codes in CP/M encoding, in which each line ends with the characters CR and LF.
-To this end, the open, close, and read function calls were replaced with freopen, fopen, and the read function analog, which are compatible with similar UNIX functions.
 Hi-Tech has made the following changes:
 In the cotoken function, a case is added to the switch statement for characters with codes 1-9, 11-32, 35-37, 40-46, 58, 59, 63, 64, 91, 93, 94, 96 and 123.
-The main function has been added to handle the #asm and #endasm directives, and CPM and z80 are pre-defined.
+Code has been added to the main function for to handle the #asm and #endasm directives, and directives CPM and z80 are predefined.
 Some other features were changed, probably to make it more difficult to restore C code from a binary image, since these changes did not add new features.

 Unfortunately, the preprocessor version is Hi-Tech C, just like the original John F program.
 Reiser, do not support C++ - style comments.

 Creating a new preprocessor

 Fortunately, other programmers also made changes to the source code of the program, adding additional features to it.
 A new implementation of the preprocessor, based on the 1978 UNIX 32V release with permission from Caldera Inc., was written by J. Schilling.
 Its preprocessor version can handle C++ comments and adds some features.

-Based on the fact that his version of the program is also based on the code of John F. I decided not to bother with restoring the code of the Hi-Tech C preprocessor, but to use the code of J. Schilling and adapt it to work under the CP/M operating system.
-Part of the code from the restored version of the preprocessor was added to the program text, turning it almost into a Hi-Tech C version, and part of the code with functions not needed in the CP/M version was excluded.
+Based on the fact that his version of the program is also based on the code of John F. I decided  use the code of J. Schilling and adapt it to work under the CP/M operating system.
+Part of the code from the restored original version of the preprocessor was added to the program text, turning it almost into a Hi-Tech C version, and part of the code with functions not needed in the CP/M version was excluded.

 Deleted options: